krasserm/akka-persistence-kafka/README.md

 case class Event(persistenceId: String, sequenceNr: Long, data: Any)
 ```

-where `data` is the actual event written by a persistent actor (by calling `persist` or `persistAsync`), `sequenceNr` is the event's sequence number and `persistenceId` the id of the persistent actor.
-By default, `Event` objects are serialized with `DefaultEventEncoder` (using Java serialization) which is configured in the [reference configuration](#reference-configuration) as follows:
+where `data` is the actual event written by a persistent actor (by calling `persist` or `persistAsync`), `sequenceNr` is the event's sequence number and `persistenceId` the id of the persistent actor. `Event` objects are serialized with a [protobuf](https://github.com/google/protobuf) serializer and event `data` serialization is delegated to [Akka serialization](http://doc.akka.io/docs/akka/2.3.11/scala/serialization.html).
+A [custom serializer](http://doc.akka.io/docs/akka/2.3.11/scala/persistence.html#custom-serialization) configured for [journal topics](#journal-topics) is automatically used for user-defined topics too.

-    kafka-journal.event.producer.serializer.class = "akka.persistence.kafka.DefaultEventEncoder"

-Applications can implement and configure their own `kafka.serializer.Encoder` to customize `Event` serialization.

 For publishing events to user-defined topics the journal plugin uses an `EventTopicMapper`: